ZaneDubya/MedievaLandsPublic/docs/governance.md

 * I may decide to add a 'Lead Counselor' role with more administrative powers.
 * Counselors must follow the Rules of Conduct in the same way that Players must.
 If a Counselor does not follow the Rules of Conduct, they may be removed as a Counselor, and may be de-voiced, or be temporarily or permanently banned from accessing CommunityKit.
 * Counselors must enforce the Rules of Conduct in good faith.
 A Counselor who willfully abuses their powers to give advantages to any player or to harass any player will be removed as a Counselor.
-* Counselors are selected by the Representatives.
+* Counselors are selected by the Representatives and may serve indefinitely.

 ## Representatives